Elizabethtown-Kitley: Shane's Corners

 Shane's Corners was a small settlement located along Highway 29 near what was the First Concession of Kitley.
 Shane's Corners was settled by a man named Lawrence Shane and his wife; Mrs. Shane kept a private school here at one time.
 The settlement consisted of a few homesteads and very few businesses.

 The settlement was large enough that it was able to become its own school section in the late nineteenth century.
 The school was known as S.S. #2 Shane's School, and at the time was located along the boundary of Kitley and South Elmsley townships.
 The stone building was constructed in 1875, replacing an older school further down the road which was subject to arson, possibly committed by a pupil.
 The schoolhouse was used after hours as the community church, as well as a meeting hall.
 Well into the 1900s, the building was used by the Shane's Women's Institute.

 In 1860, the settlement became home to a Temperance Hall, called Mount Albion Lodge No. 60, I.O.G.T., and located on the first concession.

 In the late 1800s, Shane's Corners had its own cheese factory, Cameron's Cheese Factory.
 This factory was originally built on a local homestead, however was later moved to the lot across the road from Shane's School, a more central location.

-At some point in the 1800s, a cemetery was established here.
-The cemetery is an Anglican cemetery.
+At some point in the 1800s, an Anglican cemetery was established.